Learn How A Farmer Is Growing Hazelnut Tree Root

 husk-of-the-hazelnut

-Now, the husk is not like the husk on pecan or walnut, or hickory.
-It encases it.
-Like the black walnut where it’s a softball on a tree.
-This husk is a leafy husk.
-Some of them even look like trumpets and the hazelnut is down inside as the nut is being fed.
+Now, the husk is not like the husk on pecan walnut or hickory.
+It encases it like the black walnut, where it’s a softball on a tree.
+This husk is leafy.
+Some even look like trumpets, and the hazelnut is down inside as the nut is fed.
 You have a hazelnut attached in the center.
 The husk and all the leaves around it.
-At that scar point on the nut is where all the nutrients acting as the umbilical cord work to feed the kernel.
+All the nutrients acting as the umbilical cord work to feed the kernel at that scar point on the nut.

 When do you know if it’s ripe?